Rapidity Gaps in Double Diffraction Events at LHC and Baryon-anti Baryon Torus: Abstract

 \section{Abstract}

-{ The topological presentation of pomeron exchange at the proton-proton collision of high energy is cylinder that is covered with quark-gluon net.
-I suggest that the process of double diffraction (DD) can be presented as one pomeron exchange with the central loop of two uncut pomeron cylinders.
+{ The positive baryon-antibaryon production asymmetries that have been measured at LHC are real demonstrations of string junction dynamics in the proton-proton interactions.
+The topological presentation of pomeron exchange in the proton-proton collision of high energy is cylinder that is covered with quark-gluon net.
+I assume that the process of double diffraction (DD) can be presented as a diagram of one pomeron exchange with the central loop of two pomeron cylinders, that is similar to the pomeron diagram with the handle or the pomeron torus.
 Taking into account that the junction of three gluons (SJ) has the positive baryon number, as well as the antijunction is of negative baryon charge, our pomeron construction can be covered by only a certain number of hexagons with 3 string junction and 3 antijunction vertices each.
 It is reasonable to expect that the dynamics of rapidity gaps in DD should be determined by the number of hexagons on the surface of pomeron torus.
-Therefore, the gap distribution in DD events has the discrete structure in the region of large gaps.
-Moreover, the string-junction torus can be released in pp interactions as metastable "particle" and is getting suspected as Dark Matter candidate.
-The possibility of production of the states with many string junctions has been discussed recently by G.C.
-Rossi and G. Veneziano.
-There is another process with pomeron loop configuration that is the particle production events with doubled multiplicity at the central rapidity, which corresponds to the cut along the pomeron loop.
-The positive hyperon production asymmetries that have been measured at LHC are real demonstrations of string junction dynamics in the proton-proton interactions.
-These measurements have shown that the energy dependence of baryon excess in the central rapidity region depends on the SJ parameter.
-Therefore, the actual goal of LHC experiments should be the measurements of asymmetries in heavy baryon production that give us the precise value of the dynamical parameter of string junction: the intercept of SJ-antiSJ Regge trajectory.
-Furthermore, the detail study of the gap distributions in DD as well as the distributions of events with doubled multiplicity, which both go on the level of 1.2 percent of production cross section, seems also necessary. }
+Therefore, the gap distribution in DD events has some discrete structure in the region of large gaps.
+Moreover, the string-junction conglomerate could be released after DD interaction as a metastable particle.
+There is another multiparticle process with pomeron loop configuration that is event with doubled multiplicity in the central rapidity gap, which corresponds to the cut along the pomeron loop.
+The events with the gap in DD as well as the events with doubled multiplicity, each go on the level of 1.2